thetsunamisam/OpenFlix/README.txt

 You may refernce file as case sesitive spaced text or as a direct file For example:
 "The Wolf Of Wall Street" is requested from the server as "WolfOfWallStreet.mp4"

+Known Issues:
+1. Using any form of cryptography other than RSA causes a hang
+2. Remote directory in rare occasions will default to remote home directory
+3. Connection will slow to ~100KB/s (Posssibly server-side issue)